Getting Answers: What's Missing From California's Inmate Recidivism Report

 In at least two instances, the CDCR has provided false information.
 In both cases, they later acknowledged the inaccurate information and apologized.

-We will continue updating our list of questions for CDCR and we encourage former inmates, families, crime victims, prosecutors, public defenders, lawmakers, prison reform advocates, victim advocates, criminal data researchers, and anyone else with questions for the CDCR to email us and add your questions to the list.
+We will continue updating our list of questions for CDCR and we encourage former inmates, families, crime victims, prosecutors, public defenders, lawmakers, prison reform advocates, victim advocates, criminal data researchers, and anyone else with questions for the CDCR to add your questions to the list.

 for more features.